The Best Beaches around Greece

 Balos (Chania, Crete)

 It’s hard to describe the raw beauty of Balos beach.
 It’s soft white sandy landscape is kissed by turquoise, crystal waters, while the whole landscape is framed by dramatic islets and mountains.
 It’s off the beaten path but the several cruises that leave from Kissamos ensure easy and pleasant access.
-The castle in the nearby island of Gramvousa adds to the mystique and beauty of the place.
+The castle on the nearby island of Gramvousa adds to the mystique and beauty of the place.
 A rocky road can take your car near, and a fairly long footpath can take you there if you are not keen on joining the daily cruise boats.

 sea-bay-1540382_960_720